patrick-zx-wei/KM-curve-estimator/README.md

 This KM Curve Estimator solves the problem of translating KM curve images into workable digital data.
 The implementation takes inspiration from [this paper](https://www.biorxiv.org/content/10.1101/2025.09.15.676421v1.full) while making improvements to digitization, reproducibility, and lower cost per image.

+Key Differentiators:
+1. Zero-LLM digitization step -> reproducible and deterministic through DP tracing
+2. Cost-per-image -> lower by using cheaper models, fewer calls, and offloading work to other processes
+3. Synthetic test robustness -> Contains strong degradation to test robustness
+4. High test accuracy -> Beats KM-GPT by 2x on harder tests (0.0082 IAE)

 ## Installation

 ### Prerequisites